lub34/Ebay-Webscraper-for-Getting-Average-Product-Price/README.md

 **WHEN INSTALLING THE MODULES, BE MINDFUL WHETHER YOU'D PREFER THE PYTHON 2.x OR PYTHON 3.x VERSION(S)!!!**

 At the moment, this code only works for searches of items marked with the 'New' condition on Ebay.
 The hope is for an update to come out around Christmas 2021 to improve the robustness of this code.
 Until then, hopefully what is currently available is still of use to you.

+Also, shout out to Red Eyed Coder Club on YouTube, as [this](https://www.youtube.com/watch?v=m4hEAhHHykI) video of his greatly helped out with this project!